Skip to main content

 Reading time: 0 minute(s) (0 words)

-Each SLO has an error budget, which defines the amount of acceptable errors that can occur in a given time window:
+Each SLO has an error budget, which defines the number of acceptable errors that can occur in a given time window:

 • In the occurrences method, those errors correlate to actual events that make the SLO burn through the error budget.